-But Nioxin say around 70% of people report thicker hair after using the product as directed.
+But Nioxin says around 70% of people report thicker hair after using the product as directed.
 This claim is probably true.
-There are a host of ingredients, not necessarily unique to Nioxin, that bind to hair, giving a thicker appearance with regular use.
+There are a host of ingredients, not necessarily unique to Nioxin, that bind to the hair, giving a thicker appearance with regular use.
 Anecdotally, a number of dermatologists have endorsed Nioxin and host of celebrities swear by it.
-A brief meta-study shows favourable reviews across a range of independent sellers.
+A brief meta-study shows favorable reviews across a range of independent sellers.

 Without a conclusive scientific answer yet available, for most consumers who are looking for a mid-range product likely to increase the cosmetic thickness of their hair, Nioxin is worthy of consideration.
 As with all such products where the science isn’t concrete, you may have to use it for yourself for three to six months to see a demonstrable impact and be able to form an objective view, based on your own experience.